 About Pastor Ayers

-Ayers holds a B.B.A. in Marketing from The University of Memphis and is currently pursuing a Master of Divinity at Brite Divinity School.
-Ayers is the co-author of To Serve This Present Age: Social Justice Ministers in the Black Church.
-Ayers is a member of Alpha Kappa Alpha Sorority, Incorporated.
+Rev. Ayers holds a Bachelor of Business Administration in Marketing from The University of Memphis and a Master of Divinity from Brite Divinity School at Texas Christian University.
+She is pursuing her Doctorate of Ministry at SMU Perkins School of Theology.
+Rev. Ayers is the co-author of To Serve This Present Age: Social Justice Ministries in the Black Church and an Alpha Kappa Alpha Sorority, Incorporated member.